yoterel/iCatcher/README.md

 # Step 2: Navigate to the iCatcher directory, then create a virtual environment.

+## Using conda

+We recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) for this, but you can also [Install Anaconda](https://www.anaconda.com/products/individual/get-started) if needed, then create an environment using the environment.yml file in this repository:

+`conda env create -n env -f environment.yml`

+Activate the environment

+`conda activate env`

 ## Using virtual env:

 Create the virtual environment: